 \subsubsection{Quantile inverse optimization.}

-Empirical risk minimization is known to yield estimators that may be sensitive to outliers in the data set~\citep{hastie2009elements}.
+Empirical risk minimization yields estimators that may be sensitive to outliers~\citep{hastie2009elements}.
 Ideally, a small perturbation in $\field{P}_N$ should not result in a large perturbation of the estimated parameter $\btheta^*$.
-For example in linear regression, squared-error loss penalizes larger errors and invites sensitivity, motivating alternate robust estimators such as quantile regression \citep{koenker2001quantile}.
-In order to reduce outlier sensitivity in inverse optimization,~\citet{shahmoradi2019quantile} propose the Value-at-Risk (VaR) or $\chi$-quantile risk function
+For example in linear regression, squared-error loss penalizes larger errors and invites sensitivity, motivating alternative approaches such as quantile regression \citep{koenker2001quantile}.
+To reduce sensitivity in inverse optimization,~\citet{shahmoradi2021quantile} propose the Value-at-Risk (VaR) or $\chi$-quantile risk function

-where $\chi \in [0, 1]$ is a percentile parameter that we may choose.
+where $\chi \in [0, 1]$ is a percentile parameter that we choose.
 Depending on the predetermined value of $\chi$, the Inverse VaR problem $\IOPdr(\ell, \empiricaldist, \VaR)$ yields parameter estimates $\btheta^*$ for which the error has a bounded sensitivity with respect to perturbations in the data set.